SvenGronauer/phoenix-drone-simulation/README.md

 # Installation and Requirements

 Here are the (few) steps to follow to get our repository ready to run.
-Clone the repository and install the phoenix-simulation package via pip.
-Use the following three lines:
+Clone the repository and install the phoenix-drone-simulation package via pip.
+Note that everything after a `$` is entered on a terminal, while everything after `>>>` is passed to a Python interpreter.
+Please, use the following three steps for

-The repo is structured as a [Gym Environment](https://github.com/openai/gym/blob/master/docs/creating-environments.md) and can be installed with `pip install --editable`
+installation:
 ```
 $ git clone https://github.com/SvenGronauer/phoenix-drone-simulation
 $ cd phoenix-drone-simulation/
 $ pip install -e .
 ```

+This package follows OpenAI's [Gym Interface](https://github.com/openai/gym/blob/master/docs/creating-environments.md).

 > Note: if your default `python` is 2.7, in the following, replace `pip` with `pip3` and `python` with `python3`

 ## Supported Systems

-We tested the repository under *Ubuntu 20.04* and *Mac OS X 11.2* running Python 3.7 and 3.8.
+We tested this package under *Ubuntu 20.04* and *Mac OS X 11.2* running Python 3.7 and 3.8.
 Other system might work as well but have not been tested yet.
 Note that PyBullet supports Windows as platform only experimentally!.

-Note: This package has been tested on Mac OS 11 and Ubuntu (18.04 LTS, 20.04 LTS), and is probably fine for most recent Mac and Linux operating systems.

 ## Dependencies